 There's a common mistake many financial institutions and companies make.
 You might feel like everything is under control and going smoothly─the team is working, building the product, you have the technological support and financing... what can go wrong?
 A lot can go wrong, big time.

-In many cases, incorrect design integration in the process of product creation has led to harmful consequences.
-The product lacks demand in the market, gets rejected by the users, exceeds the development budget or doesn't even get launched at all.
+In many cases, incorrect design integration in the process of financial product creation has led to harmful consequences.
+The financial product lacks demand in the market, gets rejected by the users, exceeds the development budget or doesn't even get launched at all.

 This remains a huge risk for any company that doesn't integrate user-centered thinking at all levels, starting from the inner culture and ending with all processes and operations.